dygong2/dygong2.github.io/content/publication/drug.md

 ---
-title: "A Durable Peace?
-Peace Agreement with Drug-funded Rebels"
+title: "Peace Under the Influence?
+The Role of Illicit Drug Economies in Peace Processes and Rebel Splintering"
 authors:
 - Myung Jung Kim
 - admin